Google-Solution-Challenge-Metu/CanYouHearMe/README.md

 <img align="left" src="https://user-images.githubusercontent.com/96688864/227571519-6c977e0d-b92d-4d29-b1f2-84f33fa2f5b2.png" width="344" height="182" />

 Since, our app is a **cross platform app**, which is written with Flutter.
 Each platform does not require a separate application for itself.
-We can run same code on Android/IOS phones and WatchOS smart watches.
-The app firstly checks whether the device is a phone or a smart watch by comparing the hight of the screen of the current device and then, directs to it's required artifacts.
-Thanks to Flutter, this future helps us to create solutions for current problems, to develop an app for all platforms in a short time with less effort, and to helps to increase our efficiency.
+We can run the same code on Android/IOS phones and WatchOS smart watches.
+The app firstly checks whether the device is a phone or a smart watch by comparing the height of the screen of the current device and then, directs to it's required artifacts.
+Thanks to Flutter, this feature helps us to create solutions for current problems, to develop an app for all platforms in a short time with less effort, and helps us to increase our efficiency.

 > **Note**
 > <details>